USC Trojans football: 1888–1910s

 USC first fielded a football team in 1888.
 Playing its first game on November 14 of that year against the Alliance Athletic Club, USC achieved a 16–0 victory.
 Frank Suffel and Henry H. Goddard were playing coaches for the first team which was put together by quarterback Arthur Carroll, who in turn volunteered to make the pants for the team and later became a tailor.
 USC faced its first collegiate opponent the following year in fall 1889, playing St. Vincent's College to a 40–0 victory.

 In 1893, USC joined the Intercollegiate Football Association of Southern California (the forerunner of the SCIAC), which was composed of USC, Occidental College, Throop Polytechnic Institute (Cal Tech), and Chaffey College.
 Pomona College was invited to enter, but declined to do so.
 An invitation was also extended to Los Angeles High School.

 Before they were named Trojans in 1912, USC athletic teams were called the Methodists (occasionally the "Fighting Methodists"), as well as the Wesleyans.
 During the early years, limitations in travel and the scarcity of major football-playing colleges on the West Coast limited its rivalries to local Southern Californian colleges and universities.
-During this period USC played regular series against Occidental, Caltech, Whittier, Pomona and Loyola.
-The first USC team to play outside of Southern California went to Stanford University on November 4, 1905, where they were trampled 16–0 by the traditional West Coast powerhouse.
+During this period, USC played regular series against Occidental, Caltech, Whittier, Pomona and Loyola.
+The first USC team to play outside of Southern California went to Stanford on November 4, 1905, where they were trampled 16–0 by the traditional West Coast powerhouse.
 While the teams would not meet again until 1918 (Stanford dropped football for rugby union during the intervening years), this was also USC's first game against a future Pac-12 conference opponent and the beginning of its oldest rivalry.
-During this period USC also played its first games against other future Pac-12 rivals, including Oregon State (1914), California (1915), Oregon (1915), Arizona (1916) and Utah (1915-1917, 1919).
+During this period USC also played its first games against other future Pac-12 rivals, including Oregon State (1914), California (1915), Oregon (1915), Arizona (1916) and Utah (1915–1917, 1919).

 Between 1911 and 1913, USC followed the example of California and Stanford and dropped football in favor of rugby union.
 The results were disastrous, as USC was soundly defeated by more experienced programs while the school itself experienced financial reverses; it was during this period that Owen R. Bird, a sportswriter for the Los Angeles Times, coined the nickname "Trojans", which he wrote was "owing to the terrific handicaps under which the athletes, coaches and managers of the university were laboring and against the overwhelming odds of larger and better equipped rivals, the name 'Trojan' suitably fitted the players."